-A: The principal solicitation of proxies is being made by our Board of Trustees by mail.
+- A: The principal solicitation of proxies is being made by our Board of Trustees by mail.
 Certain of our officers and employees and certain officers and employees of UHS of Delaware, Inc. (our "Advisor"), a wholly-owned subsidiary of Universal Health Services, Inc. ("UHS"), or its affiliates, none of whom will receive additional compensation therefor, may solicit proxies by telephone or other personal contact.
 We will bear the cost of the solicitation of the proxies, including postage, printing and handling and will reimburse the reasonable expenses of brokerage firms and others for forwarding material to beneficial owners of shares.
-In addition, we may retain a third-party proxy solicitation service, to assist in the solicitation of proxies who may solicit proxies personally, by telephone and by mail.

-10. Q: What items of business will be voted at the Annual Meeting?

-A: The items of business that will be voted are: the election of two Class II Trustees, who will serve for a term of three years until the annual election of Trustees in the year 2024 or the election and qualification of their successors; an advisory (nonbinding) vote to approve named executive officer compensation; and the ratification of the selection of KPMG LLP, as the Trust's independent registered public accounting firm for the fiscal year ending December 31, 2021.

-11. Q: How does the Board of Trustees recommend that I vote?

-A: The Board of Trustees recommends that you vote your shares FOR the nominees for Class II Trustees (Proposal No. 1).
+In addition, we may retain a third-party proxy solicitation service, to assist in the solicitation of proxies who may solicit proxies personally, by telephone and by mail. - 10.
+Q: What items of business will be voted at the Annual Meeting? - A: The items of business that will be voted are: the election of two Class I Trustees, who will serve for a term of three years until the annual election of Trustees in the year 2026 or the election and qualification of their successors; an advisory (nonbinding) vote to approve named executive officer compensation; an advisory (nonbinding) vote on the frequency of future advisory shareholder votes to approve named executive officer compensation; and the ratification of the selection of KPMG LLP, as the Trust's independent registered public accounting firm for the fiscal year ending December 31, 2023. - 11.
+Q: How does the Board of Trustees recommend that I vote? - A: The Board of Trustees recommends that you vote your shares FOR the nominees for Class I Trustees (Proposal No. 1).